chef/chef-web-docs/slide_decks/source/manage_dependencies.rst

  .. revealjs:: Scenario #6
     :data-transition: none

-    A requires B and C. B and C depend on A. E depends on C, requires F. F depends on E.
+    A is required by B and C. B and C depend on A. E depends on C, is required by F. F depends on E.

     .. image:: ../../images/dpm_scenario-6_01.svg
        :height: 700px